tjcouch1/Old-GameMaker-Games/README.md

 ![](https://github.com/tjcouch1/Old-GameMaker-Games/blob/master/thequest.gif)

-Vampire is a stealth game.
+Vampire is a stealth AI experiment.
 I made patroller AI that looks around for the player, goes after him if it sees him, searches the last place it saw him if it loses sight, then returns to its post.

 ![](https://github.com/tjcouch1/Old-GameMaker-Games/blob/master/vampire.gif)